SteelCompendium/data-md-dse/Bestiary/War Dog Ground Commander.md

   target: Each war dog with a loyalty collar
   effects:
   - name: Effect
-    effect: 'The ground commander selects any number of targets’ loyalty collars and detonates them, killing the targets instantly. '
+    effect: 'The ground commander selects any number of targets'' loyalty collars and detonates them, killing the targets instantly. '
 - name: Final Orders
   type: Triggered Action
   keywords: